brunodigiorgi/pyAudioGraph/README.md

 Conventions
 -----------

-* Sound buffers are numpy.ndarray with shape (nChannels, nSamples)
+* Sound buffers are numpy.ndarray with shape (channels, samples)
 * Units are connected using wires (audio-rate and control-rate)
-* Connections are estabilished between an output Wire and an input Wire with the method Wire.plugInto(Wire)
+* Connections are estabilished between an output Wire and an input Wire with the method Wire.plug_into(Wire)
 * Wires are prefixed with w_ for easy usage with code completion
 * Sometimes input control-rate wires change parameters of the units (for example: SinOsc.w_freq).
-The method setValue is threadsafe, so that you can for example change the frequency of the oscillator from the main/gui thread by calling SinOsc.w_freq.setValue()
+The method set_value is threadsafe, so that you can for example change the frequency of the oscillator from the main/gui thread by calling SinOsc.w_freq.set_value()

 Other Units
 -----------